 Most existing homes have established landscaping on the property.
 Depending on age, there might also be mature trees or hedgerows.
-This usually means you simply need to maintain the existing landscape instead of designing and planting it.
+This usually means you simply need to maintain the existing landscape instead of designing and planting a landscape.

 Even though the average time to close on a home is 30-45 days, it is still typically quicker than building your own house.
 As long as no major issues arise, you should be able to move into your purchased home relatively quickly.